1,2 days Road to Hana Itinerary – 21 Best Stops on Road to Hana

 Where to stay on the Road to Hana

-There are not a lot of accommodations on the Road to Hana.
+There is not a lot of accommodation on the Road to Hana.
 The popular ones are booked months in advance during peak season and holiday break weeks.
-We visited during the winter break and luckily got a last-minute accommodation at Hana Kai due to someone canceling.

 Below are some accommodation options in Hana:

 ✅ Hana Maui Resort is a luxury Ocean-front resort in Hana and the place to stay if you can afford it!
-It is after all a bucket list drive.
+It is, after all, a bucket list drive.
 The resort has a spa, restaurant, pool, and many outdoor activities for guests.

 ✅ Heavenly Hana Paradise is a mid-range guest house with several studio rooms with private bathrooms.
-The location is serene in a tropical setting, and close to food options in Hana.
+The location is serene in a tropical setting and close to food options in Hana.

-There are a handful of very basic cabins available at Wainapanapa State Park but they are booked months in advance.
+There are a handful of very basic cabins available at Wainapanapa State Park, but they are booked months in advance.
 You will have to bring your own linens, towels, etc.

 There are camping sites available as well at Wainapanapa State Park for online booking.
 But if you are a tourist in Maui, you probably will not have camping supplies.
 So a hotel room might be cheaper than buying all the camping gear!